mumuki/mumuki-gobstones-runner/README.md

 Because of the layout and the pedagogic considerations, there are certain operations supported by the runner that doesn't make sense to use in kids mode:

-* show_initial_board and show_final_board: Because of kids layout, the boards are always being displayed.
+* `show_initial_board` and `show_final_board`: Because of kids layout, the boards are always being displayed.
-* check_head_position: For the kids this may be a bit difficult to understand and there is no pedagogic benefit in using it.
+* `check_head_position`: For the kids this may be a bit difficult to understand and there is no pedagogic benefit in using it.